keptn/lifecycle-toolkit/docs/docs/contribute/docs/blog.md

 * Blog source is added to the `docs/blog/posts` directory.
   Individual blog posts are not listed in the `mkdocs.yml` file like other documentation.
-  Instead, the blog plugin manages integration of all blogs with source in the `blogs` directory.
+  Instead, the blog plugin manages integration of all blog posts in the `blogs` directory.

 * Additional metadata is required as part of the blog post file's front matter.